omaranBazna/schedule/README.md

 ## Process steps:

 1- Every sprint I will open a set of issues for the sprint, along with a brief description <br><br>
-2- Everyone should select one issue at a time after you select the issue, you create a new branch with the name [issuename-yourname] <br><br>
+2- Everyone should select issues evenly at a time after you select the issue, you create a new branch with the name [issuename-yourname] <br><br>
 3- Once you create the branch, pull the repo correct branch into your local Visual Code Editor <br><br>
 4- Once you pull it, you make the changes, and once done you push the changes into the branch again <br><br>
 5- Once pushing it, you make a pull request to the correct branch <br><br>